MattyMyers22/portfolio_etl/README.md

 * Connect BI Tool to database

 ### Setting Up The Database
-Once MySQL Server is setup, a database needs to be created.
+Once MySQL Server is downloaded and a user profile is made, a database needs to be created.
 This can be done from the terminal by executing the following steps.

 **Access MySQL from terminal (replace 'root' with your username)**
 ``` bash